geoflows/D-Claw/README.md

 #### environment variables

-* make sure the environment variable $CLAW points to the D-Claw code (the uppermost directory of the repository, "D-Claw.")
-(Or modify the Makefiles if you want to use an environment variable other than $CLAW.
+* make sure the environment variable $CLAW points to the D-Claw code (the uppermost directory of the repository, "D-Claw."), or modify the Makefiles if you want to use an environment variable other than $CLAW.
 For bash shells:
 ```
 export CLAW=/path/to/D-Claw
 ```